 And aside from the skills that come with learning to cook, it’s also the perfect opportunity to spend some quality family time together!
 Just don’t fight over who gets to lick the bowl 😉

-8 Easy Baking Recipes For Kids
+11 Easy Baking Recipes For Kids

-This basic flapjack recipe uses just 4 ingredients.
+This easy flapjack recipe uses just 4 ingredients.
 Kids love making flapjacks almost as much as they enjoy eating them!
 Once the butter has been melted and the sugar mixed in, it is as simple as stirring in the oats and golden syrup and popping it in the oven.
 Flapjacks also make the perfect lunchbox treat for kids to take to school!

 4. Banana Bread

-If the bananas in your house last long enough for them to start turning brown, making banana bread is the perfect way to use them!
+If the bananas in your house last long enough to start turning brown, making banana bread is the perfect way to use them!

 7. Rock Cakes

 I’m pretty sure everyone made rock cakes at some point during their school days?!
-If not, you’ve got to get baking, right now!
+If not, you’ve got to get baking right now!
 An old classic that never goes out of fashion 😉

 Seriously, who doesn’t love fudge?
 Have you ever made fudge in a slow cooker?
 You’ve got to try it – it is really fun to do.
-Plus the kids love stirring the yummy chocolate mixture.
+Plus, the kids love stirring the yummy chocolate mixture.
 You’ve just got to resist dipping a finger in!